 Understand that fish are living in an environment they consider safe and secure as well.

-They find the right kind of habitat and setting to settle down, breed, hunt and survive.
-Also, consider that not all fish stay at one spot all the time, some may keep traveling from area to area while others choose to nestle down at one particular area for the rest of their lives.
+They find the right kind of habitat and setting to settle down, breed, hunt, and survive.
+Also, consider that not all fish stay at one spot all the time; some may keep traveling from area to area while others choose to nestle down in one particular area for the rest of their lives.

 The After Effects Of The Storm

 Here are the benefits and disadvantages of a storm:

 For the fish that are affected in a given area during a storm, the kind of storm determines the behavior of the fish: